-Galloway Advisors, LLC is a pilot-owned company founded in 2013 to explore the commercial applications of UASs in the agricultural, forestry, surveying, mapping and real estate industries.
-Galloway's UASs are rotorcraft, weighting 55 or fewer lbs. including payload.
-They operate, under normal conditions at a speed of no more than 50 knots and have the capability to hover, and move in the vertical and horizontal plane simultaneously.
-They will operate at altitudes of no more than 400 feet, and only in line of sight.

-Galloway will be using the DJI S1000+, the DJI Phantom 2 Vision+ and the DJI Inspire 1 aircraft.
-They will operate only within the areas and under the conditions as described in the Aircraft Flight Manuals ("AFM") (hereinafter "the Manuals").
-Operations in compliance with these manuals will insure that the sUAS will "not create a hazard to users of the national airspace system or the public" and that the aircraft will operate in compliance with the conditions set forth in this application.
+Airvision is an established provider of video services. .
+Airvision UASs are rotorcraft (four to eight rotors), weighting 55 or fewer lbs. including payload.
+They operate, under normal conditions, at a speed of no more than 87 knots and have the capability to hover, and move in the vertical and horizontal plane simultaneously.
+They will operate at altitudes of no more than 400 feet, as further explained, and only in line of sight.
+They will operate only within the areas as described in the Flight Operations Manual ("FOM") and Aircraft Flight Manuals ("AFMs") attached as Exhibits 1 through 5 and for closed set operations they also will operate in accordance with the Movie Production and Television Operations Manual (MPTOM) attached as Exhibit 7 (hereinafter "the Manuals")2.
+Operations in compliance with these manuals will ensure that the sUAS will "not create a hazard to users of the national airspace system or the public"3 and that the aircraft will operate in compliance with the conditions set forth in this application.